Here’s a simple device to make your life less smelly – it’s our Chook Poo Percolator. We also use it for Pigeon Poo.

 I found a 32mm to 20mm reducer for PVC pipes hanging around in my junk box and it fitted beautifully.

-To use, just join the two containers together.
+To use the contraption, just join the two containers together.

-Put the poo in until it is about 3/4 of the container.
+Put the poo in until the top container.
 Then add water slowly until it is thoroughly soaked but not dripping much yet.
 If you skip this step, the water misses the edges and generally runs straight through the middle, leaving a lot of goodness unextracted.
+Rainwater is best, of course as the added chemicals in tap water will kill off some of the bacteria that make this brew awesome.

 Pigeon poo is quite variable.
 I get ours from under local bridges and from a demolished pigeon loft on a local farm.
 Your final results may be different from mine in constitution.